DCS Components: Controllers and I/O Modules

 ChallengeSolution

-Integration with Legacy SystemsUse compatible I/O modules and communication protocols like Modbus or OPC UA.
+Integration with Legacy SystemsAdopt compatible communication protocols like Modbus, Profibus, or OPC UA to bridge old and new systems.

 Leave a Reply